Make Informed Decisions

 - We do not use corn syrup in our baked goods (our pecan pies are made with local maple syrup!)

 - We use jam made with pure cane sugar and we use only organic peanut butter.

 - We use organic tamari (it is also wheat/gluten free).

 - We use organic soy products (tofu, tempeh, tempeh bacon).

 - We use sour cream that does not contain cornstarch and is rBST-free.

-- We use local, grass-fed beef (ground beef and roast beef), local organic pork sausage and have pasture-raised, non-GMO ham available for sandwiches and slicing.
+- We use local, grass-fed beef (ground beef and roast beef), local organic pork sausage and have pasture-raised, non-GMO ham and bacon available.

 This is an on-going process.
 If you have questions or concerns, please be in touch with Emmy.

 We have several ways to help you purchase more products for less money.
 Do you have a favorite item that you purchase regularly?
 You can order a full case of most anything in the store for a 10% discount (must be picked up within a day of delivery).
 You can order a full case of any of our wines at a 15% discount, or choose a mix and match case of 12 from the shelves for a 10% discount.
 We also have a Wholesale Buying Club that operates from the second-floor Sustainability Library.
 You can order any products available from United Natural Foods (the largest natural foods wholesaler and our main supplier) at greatly discounted prices, and it costs nothing extra to use this service.
 We also sponsor a Zero Waste Bulk Foods Club.
 For $25 you receive a starter kit of glass jars and bulk food bags.
 Then, when you bring your own container, you receive a 10% discount on all bulk foods sold at the Creamery.